Prescription Refill Policy and Tips:

 - Do not share your medication with others.

-- Please schedule appointments at intervals recommended by Dr. Holmberg and prior to your last dose of your last refill to avoid running out of medication.
+- Schedule appointments at intervals recommended by Dr. Holmberg and prior to your last dose of your last refill to avoid running out of medication.

-- If you are taking prescription stimulants or certain other controlled substances, you will need to see Dr. Holmberg at least once every three months in order to continue receiving those prescriptions.
+- If you are taking prescription stimulants or certain other controlled substances, you will need to see Dr. Holmberg at least once every three months.

 - Refill too early and insurance won't pay for it yet.